leqiao/ADSCF/README.md

 # Files and directories
-The scture of the script:\
+The structure of the script:\
 Using the 3D code of polymer in bulk as an exmaple:
 ```bash
 ├── Bulk_3D_FFT